-In order to be admitted, applicants must fulfill the following requirements and provide documents requested:
+In order to be admitted, applicants must fulfill the following criteria and provide documents requested:

 - Have excellent academic background.
 Candidates will be evaluated on the basis of their curriculum vitae, academic grades, professional experience, motivation letter explaining their education and professional objectives, and letters of recommendation.